creatica-soft/pki/README.md

 ### Certificate databases

-Certificates are stored in sqlite3 or postgres db depending on ARG DB in Dockerfile.
+Certificates are stored in sqlite3 or postgres db depending on ARG DB in Dockerfiles.
 See init-cert.sql and init-acme.sql for sqlite3 schema and createdb.sql for postgres schema.

 ### Common PHP library